 Difficulty: Climbing Mt.
 Kerinci is a tough, strenuous hike – even those in great shape are wiped out by the end.
 Make sure you’re prepared.
 The trek is not technical, however, requiring no ropes or other special equipment.

 Activities: Jungle Trekking, Camping, Bird Watching, Wildlife Spotting

 Terrain: Jungle, Mountains

-As an active volcano, caution needs to be taken, and you climb at your own risk.
+As an active volcano, caution needs to be taken, and you climb Mt.
+Kerinci at your own risk.
 When on the mountain, guides will judge whether they feel it’s safe to try to reach the summit, depending on weather and current volcanic activity levels, with guests expected to follow their lead.
+Conditions can be unpredictable.

-We are proud that 5% of the total cost of this trip goes directly to 21st Century Tiger in support of wild tiger conservation projects in the Kerinci Seblat National Park and other areas of Sumatra.
+We are proud that 5% of the total cost of this trip goes directly to 21st Century Tiger in support of forest rangers and wild tiger conservation projects in the Kerinci Seblat National Park and other areas of Sumatra.

 As always, we use only local guides and porters from nearby communities, who are paid a fair, ethical wage above the standard local price.